Justagwas/P1S-GCODE/README.md

 ## 🤝 Contributing

-- Submit "Issues" for Suggestions
+1. Submit "Issues" for Suggestions

-or
+OR

 1. Fork the repository
 2. Make improvements or variants